 Context and Objectives

-The objective of the project is to develop tools and methodologies to increase the capacity in up to seven selected Pacific Island Countries in disaster early warning, preparedness and response, as well as for resilient infrastructure/sector investments and development planning.
-In addition, the project aims to undertake a needs assessment for providing end-to-end multi-hazard early warning services, and to develop an investment plan for upgrading and strengthenig early warning and preparedness systems.
+The objective of the project was to develop tools and methodologies to increase the capacity of seven selected Pacific Island Countries in disaster early warning, preparedness and response, as well as for resilient infrastructure/sector investments and development planning.
+In addition, the project developed a needs assessment for providing end-to-end multi-hazard early warning services, and an investment plan for upgrading and strengthening early warning and preparedness systems.

 - In Fiji, a risk assessment of the health and education sector was conducted, and a background note on the mainstreaming of DRM in human settlements was developed.

 - In Samoa, technical assistance was provided for a road vulnerability assessment.
 The West Coast Road Project knowledge note was developed, which informed the $17 million World Bank Enhancing the Climate Resilience of the West Coast Road project.

 - In the Republic of the Marshall Islands, support was provided for a rapid assessment of coastal hazards and disaster risk.